PabloBuisson/personas/README.md

 # PERSONAS

-A REST API for managing personas.
+A REST API for creating and managing personas.

 Online demo : *TODO*